 Speaking of live sound, if that is where you know you want to end up then we have just the course for you.
 Our 3-week Certificate Program in Live Sound covers everything you need to know about setting up the sound for a variety of live shows.

-Lastly, our sound engineering degree course is spread over three years and covers a variety of topics; here is a quick lowdown:
+Lastly, our sound engineering degree course in India is spread over three years and covers a variety of topics; here is a quick lowdown: